ElemelonWind/donkey-kong/README.md

 This test is a reaction time test, where the user must click on the screen as soon as it turns green.

 All we had to do here was check the RGB value of the screen at a certain location and click if it was green.
 This was slower than we wanted because we coded it in Python, but we can't be bothered to do it in C++ :)

+Okay, addendum.
+We did it in C++ (using WinAPI).
+And yes, it is faster.